aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/create-image-bitmap/_index.md

 ---
 title: Create bitmap from scratch or load from file using Java
 type: docs
-url: /java/create-image/
+url: /java/create-image-bitmap/
-keywords: create image from scratch in Java, create graphics on bitmap using Java, draw graphics in Java, load existing image from file on bitmap using Java
+keywords: create image bitmap in Java, create graphics on bitmap using Java, draw graphics in Java, load existing image from file on bitmap using Java
-description: Create bitmap from scratch or load from file using Java API.
+description: Create image bitmap from scratch or load from file using Java API.
 weight: 10
 ---